pierre-rouleau/pel/doc/pel-manual.rst

                                hippie-expand for abbreviation expansion instead of the       install.
 It's default dabbrev-expand.                                       part of Emacs.

-pel-use-ido-mode               Activates the use of Emacs built-in IDO-mode.
+pel-use-ido-mode               Activates the use of Emacs built-in ``IDO-mode``.
 Nothing to
                                                                                              install.
 It's
-                                                                                             part of Emacs.
+                               ☝️  See `PEL File Management Utilities`_.                      part of Emacs.

 pel-use-lice                   Enables the use of the lice_ package to add open              Yes, from MELPA_.
                                source license text in buffers.